Chinese wonder why their tourists behave so badly

 "TERRIBLE RACKET"

-This month, Vice Premier Wang Yang admonished the "uncivilised behaviour" of certain Chinese tourists, in remarks widely reported by state media and reflecting concern about how the increasingly image-conscious country is seen overseas.
+This month, Vice Premier Wang Yang admonished the "uncivilized behavior" of certain Chinese tourists, in remarks widely reported by state media and reflecting concern about how the increasingly image-conscious country is seen overseas.

 "They make a terrible racket in public places, scrawl their names on tourist sites, ignore red lights when crossing the road and spit everywhere.
 This damages our national image and has a terrible effect," Wang said.

-The central government has reissued guidelines on its main website on what it considers acceptable behaviour for tourists, including dressing properly, queuing up and not shouting.
+The central government has reissued guidelines on its main website on what it considers acceptable behavior for tourists, including dressing properly, queuing up and not shouting.

 To be sure, the influx of newly wealthy Chinese travelling around world has bought economic benefits widely welcomed in many countries, and many tourists are well-behaved and respectful.